 The circular economy is a production and consumption model that involves sharing, lending, reusing, repairing, reconditioning and recycling materials and products for as long as possible.
 Thus, their life cycle is extended, helping reduce waste to a minimum.

 Ecodesign is a model that falls under the circular economy and applies to the entire life cycle of a product, meaning, its conception, design, production and on through to its use and disposal.
 Making a product according to the ecodesign model means respecting these principles:

-1. Use of sustainable, recycled and recyclable materials that have been produced sustainably and with clean energy.
+- 1. Use of sustainable, recycled and recyclable materials that have been produced sustainably and with clean energy. - 2.

-- valuing a product according to the ecodologii model modile respecting these principles. - 2.
 Energy saving and reduction of consumption in production processes. - 3.
-Product quality and durability, which must be made to last. - 4.
-Create, thinking about the second life that the product might have, as a function and/or as a material. - 5.
-Use of materials that are as similar as possible in order to simplify their disassembly and recycling. - 6.
+Product quality and durability, which must be made to last. - 6.
 Use of renewable and possibly local resources.

-The archive tells a story of fabrics, colours and surprising designs, and represents an inexhaustible source of inspiration for Albini Group designers and their customers.
+surprising designs, and represents an inexdesigners and their customers.